LordDemonos/Quarm.Guide/README.md

 ## FAQ

+Q: Where can I learn more about Project Quarm?

+A: The main website projectquarm.com contains a link to the [Project Quarm Discord](https://discord.gg/3nDQ9AkUz8).

 Q: When I use my mouse wheel to scroll backwards, I do not see my character in 3rd person.
 How do I enable Mouse Look?

 A: You may have disabled mouse look.
-While logged into the game, press F12 to enable/disable mouse look
+While logged into the game, press F12 to enable/disable mouse look.

 Q: How do I make the chat text bigger in game?